* This is the Consumer Version. *

 Tick and Mite Bites

-Mite infestations are common and are responsible for chiggers (an intensely itchy rash caused by mite larvae under the skin), scabies (see Scabies), other itchy rashes, and a number of other disorders.
+Mite infestations are common and are responsible for the intensely itchy rash caused by the bites of chiggers (mite larvae), for scabies, other itchy rashes, and a number of other disorders.
 The effects on the tissues around the bite vary in severity.
+In some Asian countries and Australia, chiggers may transmit scrub typhus.

 Tick bites can sometimes be prevented by taking precautions in areas where ticks are common (see Preventing Tick Bites).

-Some mite infestations are treated by applying a cream containing permethrin or a solution of lindane.
-A cream containing a corticosteroid is sometimes used for a few days to reduce itching caused by mite infestations.
+Corticosteroid creams or antihistamines taken by mouth are used to control itching.
+Antibiotics taken by mouth are given if mites have burrowed under the skin.
+Scabies is treated by applying a cream containing permethrin or a solution of lindane.
+A cream containing a corticosteroid is sometimes used for a few days to reduce itching.
 If permethrin or lindane is used, it is given before the corticosteroid.

 Generic NameSelect Brand Names